How to Prevent Boat Fires

-A fire on a boat, especially one that is isolated out on the water, presents harrowing challenges and can leave you with no choice but to abandon your burning prized possession.
+A boat fire, especially one that's isolated out on the water, presents harrowing challenges and can leave you with no choice but to abandon your burning prized possession.

 Fires need fuel, oxygen and heat to ignite.
 There's an abundance of fuel and oxygen on a boat, and it's up to you to eliminate potential fire hazards onboard.
-One of the most important ways to do that is to inspect the integrity of your electrical system.
+One way to do that is to inspect your boat's electrical system.
 Look for chafed wires, and learn how to prevent the type of corrosion on a boat that can degrade connections and generate sparks.

 Get More Fire Extinguishers

-Know where to find an extinguisher on your boat in case a fire breaks out, and strategically place more than one extinguisher onboard.

-That means having multiple fire extinguishers readily available in each area of the boat in the event that a fire separates you from one of the other extinguishers on board.
+Know where to find an extinguisher on your boat in case a fire breaks out, and have multiple extinguishers readily available in each area of the boat.

 Shake up your fire extinguishers every couple of months to keep them from getting dry, and to prevent the chemicals inside from settling at the bottom.
-You should also recharge a fire extinguisher after every use, and have each one on board inspected annually.
+Always recharge a fire extinguisher after every use, and have each one on board inspected annually.